awsdocs/amazon-vpc-network-administrator-guide/doc_source/Juniper_ScreenOs_Troubleshooting.md

 00000001>   72.21.209.193  500 esp:a128/sha1 14bf7894  3580 unlim A/-    -1 0
 ```

 You should see one or more lines containing a Remote Address of the Remote Gateway specified in the tunnels\.
-The *Sta* should be `A/-` and the *SPI* should be a hexadecimal number other than `00000000`\.
+The `Sta` value should be `A/-` and `SPI` should be a hexadecimal number other than `00000000`\.
 Entries in other states indicate that IKE is not configured properly\.

 For further troubleshooting, enable the IKE trace options \(as recommended in the example configuration information \(see [Example: Juniper ScreenOS Device](Juniper-with-screenos.md)\)\.